xihai01/Jungle/README.md

 ## Local Machine Setup

 1. Run `bundle install` to install dependencies
+2. Configure and setup local dev db in `database.yml`
-2. Run `bin/rake db:reset` to create, load and seed db
+3. Run `bin/rake db:reset` to create, load and seed db
-3. Run `bin/rails s` to start the server on localhost:3000
+4. Run `bin/rails s` to start the server on localhost:3000

 ## Additional Steps for Apple M1 Machines